Bruce Harper

-Bruce S. Harper (born June 20, 1955) is an American former professional football running back and return specialist who played for the New York Jets of the National Football League (NFL).
+Bruce S. Harper (born June 20, 1955) is an American former professional football player who was a running back and return specialist for the New York Jets of the National Football League (NFL).
 He played college football for the Kutztown Golden Bears and was signed as an undrafted free agent by the Jets after the 1977 NFL draft.

 Early life

 Harper played high school football at Dwight Morrow High School in Englewood, New Jersey.

 College career

 Harper attended the Kutztown State College—now Kutztown University of Pennsylvania, where he became the school's first 1,000 yards rusher.

 Professional career

 Harper is the all-time kick returner leader in New York Jets history with 5,407 yards in kickoff returns.
 He also served as the Jets punt returner from 1977 to 1982, totalling 1,784 punt return yards and one touchdown.

 His total yards are 11,429: 1,829 rushing, 2,409 receiving, 1,784 punt return and 5,407 kickoff return yards.

 Harper's no. 42 jersey is the jersey worn by diehard Jets fan Fireman Ed.